Stanford Graduate School of Business Essay Questions and Strategic Guidance, 2025-2026

 The Stanford GSB provides the following guidance: “For this essay, we would like you to reflect deeply and write from the heart.
 Once you’ve identified what matters most to you, help us understand why.
 You might consider, for example, what makes this so important to you?
 What people, insights, or experiences have shaped your perspectives?”

 To help you get started, consider the following questions to cut through the noise and uncover “your” answer: What are you fighting for most?
 What inspires you above all else?
 What empowers you to march toward your future?
 What fuels you and gives you energy?
 And what are you marching toward and/or chasing?
+Which moments in your life have been most rewarding and why, and which have been most painful and why?
+What have you worked hardest to achieve?
 As you consider potential answers, you can check each one by thinking about how it has influenced your past behavior and decisions.
 What matters most to you is your single most powerful motivator, so to write a strong essay about it, you will need to be able to prove that this force has guided you to where you are today.

 Read a successful response to “What matters most to you, and why?” along with instructive commentary.